-7. CONCLUSIONS
+VII.
+CONCLUSIONS

 In this work, we have shown that any attempt to cluster a single time series stream that insists on explaining all the data is almost certainly doomed to failure.
 We introduced a clustering representation that has the expressive power to ignore some of the data, and can have clusters with different length subsequences.
 We further showed an efficient and parameter-lite MDL based algorithm to perform the clustering.
-We have shown on our algorithm is effective on a wide variety of datasets, for both single and multi-dimensional problems.
+We have shown on our algorithm is effective on a wide variety of datasets.